Existence of Hermitian metrics with prescribed Hermitian-Yang-Mills tensors I

 \section{Abstract}

 In this paper, we solve the prescribed Hermitian-Yang-Mills tensor problem.
 Let $ E $ be a holomorphic vector bundle over a compact K\"ahler manifold $(M,\omega_g) $.
-Suppose that there exists a smooth Hermitian metric $ h_0 $ on $E$ such that the Hermitian-Yang-Mills tensor $ \Lambda_{\omega_g}\sq R^{h_0} $ is positive definite.
-Then for any Hermitian positive definite tensor $ P\in \Gamma\left(M,E^*\otimes \bar E^*\right) $, there exists a unique smooth Hermitian metric $ h $ on $E$ such that The proof is based on a new comparison theorem for Hermitian-Yang-Mills tensors.
+Suppose that there exists a Hermitian metric $ h_0 $ on $E$ such that its Hermitian-Yang-Mills tensor $ \Lambda_{\omega_g}\left(\sq R^{h_0}\right) \in \Gamma(M,E^*\otimes \bar E^*) $ is positive-definite.
+Then for any positive-definite Hermitian tensor $ P\in \Gamma(M,E^*\otimes \bar E^*) $, there exists a unique Hermitian metric $ h $ on $E$ such that The proof is based on a new comparison principle for Hermitian-Yang-Mills tensors.
 Inspired by these results, we have also derived quantitative Chern number inequalities that apply to both holomorphic vector bundles and compact K\"ahler manifolds.

 {

 { { \begin{spacing}{1.1} \dottedcontents{section}[1.8cm]{}{3em}{5pt} \end{spacing} }} }